microsoft/PersonalizedFL/README.md

-# Feds: Federated Learning Toolkit
+# PersonalizedFL: Personalized Federated Learning Toolkit

-An easy-to-learn, easy-to-extend, and for-fair-comparison toolkit based on PyTorch for federated learning (fl).
+An easy-to-learn, easy-to-extend, and for-fair-comparison toolkit based on PyTorch for federated learning (FL).
-Please note that this repository is mainly for research, and we discard lots of unnecessary extensions for a quick start.
+Please note that this repository is designed mainly for research, and we discard lots of unnecessary extensions for a quick start.

-## Implemented Algorithm
+## Implemented Algorithms

 As initial version, we support the following algoirthms.
 We are working on more algorithms.